-This class will introduce students to the field of Policy and Advocacy Communications, and will cover a wide range of strategies and tactics that have demonstrably moved policy in areas as diverse as anti-poverty reforms, health, education, climate change, and social justice -in the United States and around the world.
-The emphasis on this class is on communications-driven policy solutions to specific important problems in people’s lives, individually and collectively.
+This class will introduce students to the field of Social Change Communications, and will cover a wide range of strategies and tactics that have demonstrably moved policy in areas as diverse as anti-poverty reforms, health, education, climate change, and social justice -in the United States and around the world.
+The emphasis in this class is on communications-driven policy solutions to specific important problems in people’s lives, individually and collectively.
 We will learn strategies for increasing public awareness, but will keep our eyes on the prize: impact as measured by policy change.
-Students will learn through doing, which means active participation in interactive discussions and exercises.
-You will be asked to adjust from a policy-focused state of mind to a communications-focused one during this course.
+Students will learn through doing, which means active participation in interactive discussions and exercises, as well as the preparation of a professional-quality communications plan supporting a policy reform important to you.
 You will emerge empowered with skills related to communications planning, messaging, storytelling, media relations, persuasive abilities, and creative approaches for promoting social change policies in seemingly mundane forums like meetings and symposia.

 This class will take place in the context of an ever-evolving communications landscape that now includes “fake news” and increasingly unvetted, but democratic news platforms.

 Please note, students may not take both DPI-892 and DPI-893M for credit.